ldiex/quartz/content/Researches/Papers/Vision Transformer (ViT).md

 - Slice the original image into $16 \times 16$ pixel *patches*
 - Convert these patches to embeddings (each patch has a vector embedding, similar as word2vec) through a linear layer
 - Add positional embeddings
 - Append a special token to the front of the embedding sequence.
-This can be a `[CLS]` token (see [[BERT#Steps]]), whose corresponding output vector representation in the latent space after the final layer can hold the information of the whole sequence (image)
+This can be a `[CLS]` token (see [[BERT - Bidirectional Encoder Representation from Transformers#Steps]]), whose corresponding output vector representation in the latent space after the final layer can hold the information of the whole sequence (image)